 Osisko's flagship project is the high-grade world-class Windfall Gold Deposit (the "Windfall Project") located between Val-d'Or and Chibougamau in Québec, Canada, in which Osisko beneficially owns a 50% interest and is being developed in partnership with Gold Fields (as defined herein).
-The Windfall Project is currently one of the highest-grade undeveloped gold projects in the world.
-Osisko also holds a 50% interest in partnership with Gold Fields in a large area of claims totaling 223,109 hectares, mostly located in the Urban-Barry area and in the Quévillon area and includes the Osborne-Bell Gold Deposit.
+The Windfall Project is currently one of the highest-grade undeveloped gold projects in the world and is the highest-grade undeveloped gold project to be discovered in Québec.
+Osisko also holds a 50% interest in partnership with Gold Fields in a large area of claims totaling 222,340 hectares, mostly located in the Urban-Barry area and in the Quévillon area and includes the Osborne-Bell Gold Deposit.

-The Corporation's strategy in partnership with Gold Fields is to advance and develop the Windfall Project towards a production decision while continuing to explore for additional deposits in the emerging districts of Urban Barry and Quévillon.
+The Corporation's strategy in partnership with Gold Fields is to advance and develop the Windfall Project towards a production decision while continuing to explore for additional deposits in the emerging districts of Urban Barry and Quévillon, Québec.
 In line with its strategy, the Corporation completed and filed the Windfall Feasibility Study (as defined herein) on January 10, 2023 and completed an Environmental Impact Assessment for the Windfall Project (the "Windfall EIA") on March 29, 2023.
 The Corporation also signed a definitive agreement with Miyuukaa Corp. ("Miyuukaa"), a wholly-owned corporation of the Cree First Nation of Waswanipi ("CFNW"), for the construction of a proposed transmission line facilities and the transportation of hydroelectric power to the Windfall Project.
 The Partnership (as defined herein) is advancing the Windfall Project towards the permitting process while advancing detailed engineering, Impact Benefit Agreement discussions, and procurement.
 Meanwhile, additional work such as conversion drilling, the underground works towards a fourth bulk sample in the Lynx 4 Zone, and regional exploration programs will continue to support the development plans for the Corporation.
 Drilling activities continue at the Windfall Project, mostly from underground with infill drilling in Lynx, Triple Lynx, and Lynx 4 Zones while continuing the expansion of the deposit footprint through new discoveries.

-UPDATES DURING THE THREE AND SIX-MONTH PERIOD AND SUBSEQUENT TO THE PERIOD
+UPDATES DURING THE THREE AND NINE-MONTH PERIOD AND SUBSEQUENT TO THE PERIOD